 Napoleon's tomb facts: Napoleon, one of the greatest military geniuses of all times is buried since 1840 under the dome of Les Invalides in Paris.
 Napoleon may remain the most illustrious Frenchman as testify the many tourists who visit his tomb.
 Napoleon's legacy to the City of Lights includes avenues and monuments he commissioned.
 Paris monuments.

 Napoleon was born in 1769 in Corsica, an island in the Mediterranean Sea off the coast of continental France (France map).
 Napoleon became French Emperor on December 2nd 1804 in a grandiose ceremony in Notre Dame.
 By 1810, he had conquered most of continental Europe and married the daughter of the Emperor of Austria.

 These impressive achievements were made possible by the new opportunities opened by the 1789 French revolution and by Napoleon's incredible military skills and charism.

-Napoleon was ultimately defeated in 1815 by English General Wellington (picture) at Waterloo, Belgium.
+Napoleon was ultimately defeated on June 15th 1815 by English General Wellington at Waterloo, Belgium.

-On May 5th 1821, Napoleon died in Saint Helena, an island in the Atlantic Ocean.
+On May 5th 1821, Emperor Napoleon died in Saint Helena, a tiny island in the Atlantic Ocean.
 Victorious England had exiled him there, very far away from France.

-Napoleon stayed so popular that Louis-Philippe (picture), the King of France, returned his ashes in 1840.
+Napoleon stayed so popular that Louis-Philippe, the King of France from 1830 to 1848, returned his ashes in 1840.
 His ashes mean his remains.
 Napoleon was not cremated.
 His tomb stands now under the dome of Les Invalides in Paris.

 Les Invalides are open everyday except January 1st, May 1st and December 25th from 10am to 5pm, 6pm from April to September.
 Telephone 33 (0)8 10 11 33 99.
 Detailed information on Les Invalides.